 Saving for a house is one of the hardest financial goals you can have.
-Depending on where you live, you’ll have to come up with between $50,000 – $300,000 based on a 20% downpayment.
+Depending on where you live, you'll have to come up with between $50,000 – $300,000 based on a 20% downpayment.
+This article will talk about the best ways to save for a house down payment.

 The reason why so many adult children still live at home with their parents in places like San Francisco, New York, and Vancouver is because the median home price in these cities is around $1.5 million and up.
 There's just no way the average person in their 20s can buy a median priced home.